Simenf05/brain/1 - Main notes/Performance in computers.md

 $$
 ### The iron law

-"...the only complete and reliable measure of computer prerformance is time."
+"...the only complete and reliable measure of computer performance is time."

 ## The power wall
 For some time the performance of a computer could be increased by using more power.
+That is because the frequency of the switch on a transistor is correlated to the energy that is used.
+Therefore for a long time the designers could increase the clock rate by increasing the power, but at some point the heat was too big to be cooled by the system.
+That is what is refereed to as the power wall.
+When the power could no longer be increased, the computer manufacturers had to invent new ways to increase performance, such as having multiple cores for parallelization.